 I remember sort of turning my nose up at this album when it first came out -- "easy listening!"
 I snorted, and thought nothing more about it...
 Until now.
 I recently found a cheap used copy and gave it another shot (plus, I wanted to scan the cover art...) and hey, y'know what?
 This is actually a pretty nice album.
 After a decade-long dry spell, Donato returned to revisit many of his classic compositions, performed with a lightness of touch that recalls the most elegant early bossa nova albums...
 It is true that the backup musicians -- who include both Japanese and Brazilian session players -- almost ruin this album, with their half-trite, easy-jazz performances, but Donato triumphs anyway, as the heart of this album is his deft piano work, and muted, mellow vocals.
 There's an intimacy and offhandedness that makes this quite nice and relaxed, sort of like if you'd encountered him playing an unglamorous but heartfelt lounge gig.
 I was surprised when I revisited this album and discovered it was a keeper, after all.

-Joao Donato & Eloir De Moraes "Cafe Com Pao" (Lumiar, 1997)
+Joao Donato & Eloir De Moraes "Cafe Com Pao" (Lumiar Records, 1997)

-Joao Donato "So Danco Samba" (Lumiar, 1999)
+Joao Donato "So Danco Samba" (Lumiar Records, 1999)

-Joao Donato "Amazonas" (Elephant, 2000)
+Joao Donato "Amazonas" (Elephant Records, 2000)

-Joao Donato "Remando Na Raia" (Lumiar, 2001)
+Joao Donato "Remando Na Raia" (Lumiar Records, 2001)

-Joao Donato "E Lala Lay-e" (Deck Disc, 2001)
+Joao Donato "E Lala Lay-e" (Deckdisc, 2001)

-Joao Donato "Managarroba" (Deck Disc, 2002)
+Joao Donato "Managarroba" (Deckdisc, 2002)

-Joao Donato & Wanda Sa "Wanda Sa Com Joao Donato" (Deck Disc, 2004)
+Joao Donato & Wanda Sa "Wanda Sa Com Joao Donato" (Deckdisc, 2004)

 Joao Donato "Blue Donato" (Whatmusic, 2005)

 A loosey-goosey, previously unreleased jazz jam session from 1973-74, with Donato improv-ing along with Brazilian jazz players including Tito Lobo on viola, bassist Edison Machado, trombonist Edson Maciel, and others.
-These informal sesions were recorded at vibrophonist Bill Horne's house, and while the sound quality is good, the actual music is a little ragged -- Donato's jazz bona fides are reaffirmed, but only hardcore fans are likely to be drawn in...
+These informal sessions were recorded at vibraphonist Bill Horne's house, and while the sound quality is good, the actual music is a little ragged -- Donato's jazz bona fides are reaffirmed, but only hardcore fans are likely to be drawn in...
 Not my cup of tea, but jazz fans might dig it.

 Joao Donato & Paulo Moura "Dois Panos Para Manga" (Biscoito Fino, 2006)